Drominito/Stridsvagn69420/Linux/Arch.md

 # Before you begin:
 * `$` means you can (and should) run it as a normal user, while `#` means you need to run it as root, either via `sudo` or by logging in as root.
+* Get yourself an [Arch Linux Live Install ISO](https://archlinux.org/download/) and flash it onto a USB drive, preferably one with USB 3.0 and better.
+* Disable Secure Boot for the installation process and then go into the Boot Menu and select your USB drive.
+For me it's F1 for the BIOS and F12 for the Boot Menu.

 <hr>

 # Installing Arch Linux
 This is only for a base Install of Arch Linux, the very lightest.
+You should've already booted into the Arch Linux Live USB.

 <!--End-->